Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 From an ethnomusicological perspective, this book brings together two opposite worlds.

-On one side, Yoshinoyama—a hit of the Edo period—emerges as a signature piece of the repertoire.
+On one side, *Yoshinoyama* —a hit of the Edo period— emerges as a signature piece of the repertoire.
 As hitoyogiri music seeps into tea pavilions and scholars’ gardens, this melody becomes a muse for countless poems celebrating cherry blossoms and their swirling petals —still dazzling us today.

-At the other end of the spectrum, pieces like *Sagariha* or *Tsushima*, drawn from samurai and monastic traditions, bring a meditative depth that balances the lighter, lilting tunes.
+At the other end of the spectrum, pieces like *Tsushima*, drawn from samurai and monastic traditions, bring a meditative depth that balances the lighter, lilting tunes.

 This careful interplay between entertainment and introspection fuels the school’s appeal: the lively pieces captivate beginners from all walks of life, while the contemplative works speak to the deeper demands of a spiritual path.